 Fulfill all entrance to the master’s in educational leadership degree program requirements and possess at least one of the following criteria:

 - Possess a cumulative undergraduate GPA equal to or greater than 3.0 (on a 4.0 scale)

 - Document satisfactory scores on the General Test of the Graduate Record Examinations (GRE): Verbal greater than or equal to 145, Quantitative greater than or equal to 144, and writing greater than or equal to 3.75

 - Possess a cumulative graduate GPA greater than or equal to 3.0 (on a 4.0 scale) from at least six semester hours

 Other Admission/Enrollment Related Information

-TOEFL Requirement: For admission into the MAEL program, applicants whose primary language is not English must have a recent IBT (Internet- Based TOEFL) score of 100 or more in addition to meeting other program requirements.
+TOEFL Requirement: For admission into the Mater’s of Arts in Educational Leadership Program, applicants whose primary language is not English must have a recent IBT (Internet- Based TOEFL) score of 100 or more in addition to meeting other program requirements.

 Transfer Credit Policy: A maximum of six (6) semester hours of graduate transfer credits will be considered.
 The course(s) must have been taken at a regionally accredited institution and be aligned with the objectives for the University of Mount Union course(s).
 Additional credits may be transferred on a case-by-case basis.

 A candidate wishing credit must submit an official transcript for the work, along with a copy of the appropriate course description from the graduate catalog of the institution and may be asked to offer additional documentation, such as syllabus.
-To initiate a transfer credit evaluation, email a request to Dr. Mandy Capel, Director, Master of Arts in Educational Leadership at firstname.lastname@example.org
+To initiate a transfer credit evaluation, email a request to Dr. Mandy Capel, Director, Master’s in educational leadership at firstname.lastname@example.org

 Background Check: Prior to program matriculation, students must provide a criminal background check conducted within the last calendar year, using Certified Background (at certifiedbackground.com).